seemueller-io/bun-lib-starter/README.md

 GitHub.

 ### bun-lib-starter
 I have been using this as my personal stack for shipping npm packages for some time and decided to make a "cutout" to share.
+Why Bun?
+It's nice when things just work.
 Exercise caution as this project is very new and there are probably things wrong with it.
 Please submit an issue.
 I welcome contributors!

 ## Quickstart